oznu/unifi-events/README.md

 Do a HTTP POST on the API.

+Examples:

-Enable all LEDs of all APs:
+* Enable all LEDs of all APs:
 ```javascript
 unifi.post('set/setting/mgmt', {led_enabled: true}).then(console.log);
 ```